-- 3 This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.
+- This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.

-Score explanation: The M1 course Fundamentals of Health and Disease includes an "Environmental Injury" lecture and small group, which examine the cardiovascular health effects of climate change, including increased heat..
-The course director updated the curriculum in 2021 to explore this topic in more depth.
+Score explanation: The MS1 course Fundamentals of Health and Disease includes an "Environmental Injury" lecture and corresponding small group, which explores the cardiovascular health effects of climate change, including responses to increased heat; the learning objectives for these sessions related to cardiovascular health effects are: